talmage89/art-portfolio/README.md

 ## Deployment

 To deploy the application, run the following on the server in the repo root.
-Make sure you have pip-tools installed.
+Make sure you have pip-tools installed in your backend venv.

 ```bash
 bash ./server/deploy.sh